Endure is one of my favorite words.

 Of course, we all have to endure different things in life.
 For some, a 5K will be enough of a challenge.
 For others, there are ultra marathons.
-The bottom line is to challenge yourself, get healthier
+The bottom line is to challenge yourself, get healthier and endure.

 One fun aspect of being a member of a team training for a half or full marathon is to share the experience with others.
 For me, it's enjoyable to watch first-time marathoners go through the training process.